 - Snowflakes are easy to dress up or dress down, depending on the look and feel you’re seeking.
 Homemade paper-cut snowflakes can be a bit more casual (and are a great way to involve kids in the party planning), but they can also look crisp and sophisticated – just like real snowfall.

 - Crystal and rhinestones add some glitz to a snowfall-themed wedding.
 From crystal jewelry to a brooch bouquet instead of traditional flowers, crystals are easy to incorporate into your wedding attire.
 For your event decorations, dot crystals throughout your floral arrangements or tablescape.
 Hit the thrift shops for some low-cost finds, or mimic the shimmery look with metallic paper.
-These snowy invites by Handcrafted Lou combine a delicate snowflake papercut liner with baby blue satin ribbon and a luxurious crystal clasp:
+These snowy invites by @katherine_elizabeth_invites combine a delicate snowflake papercut liner with white and a luxurious wax seal:

 - With snow comes ice.
 Add some drama to your event with icicles hanging from your head table, icicle backdrops, or by hanging glass icicles (like you’d buy for your Christmas tree) throughout your venue.
 You could also create your own paper icicles using this tutorial for a less understated look.

 - Pearls add a touch of timeless beauty, and they look just like tiny, frosted snowballs.
-Aside from pearl jewelry and pearl-embellished wedding dresses, try accenting your placecards with some faux pearls, or use a pearlescent paper.
+Aside from pearl jewelry and pearl-embellished wedding dresses, try accenting your placecards with some faux pearls, or use a pearl white paper.